bchcohenlab/rt-fMRI_Neurofeedback_of_ADHD/README.md

   conda activate rtcloud
   psychopy
   ```
+**Note: Make sure to stay in Psychopy window, do not navigate away from screen**
 ## Running fMRI Scans (MSIT, resting-state, and neurofeedback)
 **1. start psychopy, 2. participant reads instructions and presses button, 3. then scanner can be started**
+Right Thumb = volume up (regardless of keyboard)
+Right Index Finger = c
+Left Thumb = a
+Left Index Finger = b

 1) The first task-based scan is the multi-source interference task (MSIT).
 The stimuli for this task will be presented using PsychoPy.
 To start the task, type:
 ```